AlgoTradingHub/theplatform-book/source/plugins.md

 ```

 That's all!
 Simple, right?
-Ok, now we are ready to create stateful reagent.
+Ok, now we are ready to create a stateful reagent.
 Let it be our own implementation of REPL.

-The preparation stage is a little bit longer:
+The preparation stage is a bit longer:

 ```Rust
 use ext::{In, Out, Pipeline, State, AST, Interpreter, ErrorKind};